STRIDES/NIHCloudLabAWS/docs/agc.md

 Once in a project, you can list the available contexts with `agc context list`, and you can list the available workflows with `agc workflow list`.
 If you want to check on any of the agc commands, just type `agc` or agc + subcommand like `agc workflow` and you will get a help menu.

+**Please note that at this time Snakemake is not working within Cloud Lab, we are investigating if a work around is possible** If you need to run snakemake as opposed to Nextflow etc, we recommend just running via EC2 or SageMaker.
+You could also try the [Snakemake docs](https://snakemake.readthedocs.io/en/stable/executing/cloud.html) recommendation of Tibanna but this has not been tested.